fusion809/i3-configs/README.md

 Likewise [`nixos-scripts`](https://github.com/fusion809/nixos-scripts) must be present in `/data/GitHub/mine/scripts/`.

 ## Customization
 If you do not want to use these apps (such as Konsole, ImageMagick and Thunar) and want to use alternative apps edit `~/.i3/config` accordingly.
 If your screen is small and the i3bar does not seem to fit properly on your screen I would suggest editing the font setting line in `~/.i3/config` accordingly.
+Likewise, I have the weather settings in `.i3/i3status.py` set so that it shows my local weather, if you want to change it to your local weather edit the `location_code` field in accordance with what is said at https://i3pystatus.readthedocs.io/en/latest/i3pystatus.html#weather-backends.

 ## Backgrounds
 To set your desktop background, you must set `~/.background-image`.